timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 query performance.
 Moreover, you can remove the `LIMIT 5` and replace it with an additional WHERE clause filtering for a specific time-period to make the query more useful.

-**Assets with the biggest intraday price change**
+### Assets with the biggest intraday price change
 Which assets had the biggest intraday sale price change?
-We often want to identify interesting behaviour such as an asset being bought and then sold again for a much higher (or lower) amount within the same day.
-This can help us identify good “flips” of NFTs or perhaps owners whose brand elevated the NFT price thanks to it being part of their collection.
+You can identify interesting behaviour such as an asset being bought and then sold again for a much higher (or lower) amount within the same day.
+This can help you identify good flips of NFTs, or perhaps owners whose brand elevated the NFT price thanks to it being part of their collection.

-The query below finds the assets with the biggest intraday sale price change in the last 6 months:
+This query finds the assets with the biggest intraday sale price change in the last six months:
 ```sql
 /* Daily assets sorted by biggest intraday price change in the last 6 month*/
 SELECT time_bucket('1 day', time) AS bucket, a.name AS nft, a.url,